 This guidance is for the general public who are fit and well.
 If you are clinically vulnerable, meaning you are at higher risk of severe illness from coronavirus, you are advised to stay at home as much as possible and, if you do go out, take particular care to minimise contact with others outside your household.

-If you work in a critical sector outlined in this guidance, or your child has been identified as vulnerable, you can continue to take your children to school, nursery or pre-school.
 Where parents do not live in the same household, children under 18 can be moved between their parents’ homes.